-An Administrative Certificate of Compliance (ACC) is a determination by the County that a parcel was created in conformance with the State and County laws in effect at the time the lot was created.
+An Administrative Certificate of Compliance (ACC) is a jurisdictional determination that a parcel was created in conformance with the State and County laws in effect at the time the lot was created.
 While the ACC alone does not necessarily mean that a parcel can be developed, it is one of many factors that can lead to additional buildings or other types of development on a property.
-If Ag + Open Space is made aware that an ACC has been issued to a property, it may consider the property to be a greater risk of development.
+If Ag + Open Space determines that an ACC has been issued, it may consider the property to be at greater risk of development.